Pantyhose-X/awesome/README.md

 *   [kiwibrowser/android](https://github.com/kiwibrowser/android) - This repository is archived, and is now transferred to https://github.com/kiwibrowser/src

 *   [kiwibrowser/src](https://github.com/kiwibrowser/src) - Source-code used in Kiwi Browser for Android

-*   [mourner/projects](https://github.com/mourner/projects) - A list of awesome open source projects Volodymyr Agafonkin is involved in.

 ## Batchfile